AliYigitSabaner/TSHCVNS-TSP/README.md

 Architects of the code;
-Ali Yigit Sabaner Balıkesir University, Department of Industrial Engineering Gurkan Ozturk Eskişehir Technical University, Department of Industrial Engineering
+Ali Yigit Sabaner Balıkesir University, Department of Industrial Engineering and Gurkan Ozturk Eskişehir Technical University, Department of Industrial Engineering